-- 10.2 The student will apply knowledge of biomechanics and anatomy and analyze and evaluate the ability to move proficiently and efficiently in a variety of lifetime activities. - a) Explain how the body responds to energy needs for anaerobic and aerobic activities, including fast and slow-twitch muscle fibers, and anaerobic respiration (ATP-PC and lactic acid system) and aerobic respiration. - b) Analyze movement activities for component skills and movement patterns for one or more lifetime activities. - c) Identify and explain the relationship of opposing muscle groups (agonist/antagonist). - d) Explore common musculoskeletal injuries and the role of ergonomically correct movement for injury prevention. - e) Explain and demonstrate ergonomically correct form in strength and conditioning activities.
+- 10.2 The student will apply knowledge of biomechanics and anatomy and analyze and evaluate the ability to move proficiently and efficiently in a variety of lifetime activities. - a) Explain how the body responds to energy needs for anaerobic and aerobic activities, to include fast and slow-twitch muscle fibers, and anaerobic respiration (ATP-PC and Lactic Acid System) and aerobic respiration. - b) Analyze movement activities for component skills and movement patterns for one or more lifetime activities. - c) Identify and explain the relationship of opposing muscle groups (agonist/antagonist). - d) Design and implement a program for strength and conditioning. - e) Explain why blood pressure is an indicator of personal health. - f) Apply rate of perceived exertion (RPE) and pacing to a conditioning plan that meets the needs of one or more lifetime activities.